-Did you know that more than eighty birds in North America are cavity-nesters, include 10 species of owls, 7 ducks, 2 falcons, all 21 woodpeckers, and about 40 songbirds?
-They raise their young in hollowed out sections of dead and dying trees.
+Did you know that more than eighty birds in North America are cavity-nesters, including 10 species of owls, 7 ducks, 2 falcons, all 21 woodpeckers, and about 40 songbirds?
+They raise their young in hollowed-out sections of dead and dying trees.
 In addition to providing a place for birds to nest, cavities also protect birds from predators and offer shelter from the elements.
 Dead branches serve as a perch from which birds can survey their surroundings, hunt, eat, and dry their wings and rest.
-If that weren’t enough, a dead tree offers a smorgasbord to insect-eating birds and other animals, with holes, depressions and cracks that double as places to store seeds, nuts and other food.
+If that weren’t enough, a dead tree offers a smorgasbord to insect-eating birds and other animals, with holes, depressions, and cracks that double as places to store seeds, nuts, and other food.

 Dead logs and snags are also the major home for pollinating insects like wasps and bees.
 Solitary and colonial bees, of which hundreds of species reside in downed logs and/or snags, are among the major pollinators of flowers and berry-producing shrubs.
 More food in the making!